natemiller1/TweetFCT/TweetFCT_V0.1/README.md

 # TweetFCT
-Python 3.7 implementation to take tweets from Twitter API and write to the Factom Testnet.
-Very basic proof of concept!
+Python 3.7 implementation to take tweets from Twitter API, write them to the Factom Testnet, and use a Django based web-app to display them on webpage attatched to your localhost.
+Second Iteration on Proof of Concept!

-You can read more about Tweepy, Factom-API, and the Twitter API in the below links:
+You can read more about Tweepy, Factom-API, the Twitter API, and Django in the links below:

 http://docs.tweepy.org/en/3.7.0/streaming_how_to.html